 Khadaa Gosht from Quetta

 Are you foodie just like me?
 If yes, you will fall in love with this delectable treat right away.
 Ideal for large gatherings, preferably for bonfire lovers; the slowly cooked lamb is finger-licking awesome!

-Surprisingly, the whole lamb is cooked on charcoal flame inside a khadi (underground) for hours.
-Therefore, giving this unique dish its power-packed richness and divine flavor.
+Surprisingly, cooking of the whole lamb takes place on charcoal flame inside a khadi (underground) for hours.
+Therefore, giving this unique dish its power-packed richness and divine flavour.
 A complete warming package for your whole body!

 Here’s a detailed video for a better explanation or save link to watch later.

 Our traditional spicy beef stew is to die for!
 The slow-cooked shank meat, mostly beef or mutton is juicy, tender and loaded with desi flavors.

 In fact, since it is cooked along with bone marrow and sometimes maghaz (brain), the overall piquancy of this delicacy wins the bet like no other dish.
 Hence, Nihari is served only on special occasions.

 Masala Chaap from Multan